 The University of Georgia is committed to helping its faculty and staff recognize, disclose and manage conflicts of interest or commitment, and to ensure proper approval for outside activities.
-A new Conflicts of Interest Office, under the umbrella of the Office of Research Integrity and Safety, will soon open its doors.
-This Office will assess university-wide conflict of interest policies and related procedures; streamline disclosure, management and approval processes; and engage the university community in outreach and education.
+The Conflicts of Interest office assesses university-wide COI policies and related procedures; streamlines disclosure, management and approval processes; and engages the university community in outreach and education.

 What is a conflict of interest?
 Such a conflict may arise when an employee has any personal, professional or financial interest, relationship or activity that has the potential to create an actual or apparent conflict with the employee’s UGA duties.
 An apparent conflict of interest exists when a reasonable person would conclude from the circumstances that the employee’s ability to protect the public interest, or perform public duties, is compromised by a personal, financial or business interest.